retirement planning | november 3, 2021

 Once the RMD is distributed, you don’t have to spend it if you don’t need to, but it cannot remain in the tax-deferred retirement account.
 If you don’t wish to spend the distribution, you can:

-Reinvest the money in a regular, taxable account.
+Reinvest the money in a taxable general investing account.
 Add it to your rainy day fund or invest for the longer term.

 Invest in your grandchild’s future by using the funds to contribute to a 529 college savings plan or add to one that’s already been established.